jere357/jere357.github.io/index.md

 layout: default
 ---

-### Bio
+### Hello there, I am Jeronim Matijević
-Hello there, I am Jeronim Matijević and I'm a Graduate student at the Faculty of Electrical Engineering and Computing, Zagreb currently enrolled in the Computer Science MSc programme.
+I'm a Graduate student at the Faculty of Electrical Engineering and Computing, Zagreb currently enrolled in the Computer Science MSc programme.
 Passionate about neural networks for all purposes.

 Generally I find models linking the gap between natural language processing and computer vision fascinating.